cloudy-oasis/cloudy-oasis/README.md

 CloudyOasis/CloudyOasis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Hello people, this is the Narrator speaking.
+While Cloudy isn't certain this file is amazing, she wasn't sure whether to keep the original format.
+Hopefully you don't mind.
+Oh, also, please put back the sensitive data.
+Have a nice stay !